justinnoor/pfhowto/README.md

 block return out quick on egress from any to <rfc6890>
 ```

-Notice we used the **quick** keyword, which tells [PF](https://man.openbsd.org/pf) to carry out the rule without processing the remainder of the ruleset.
-This is desirable for handling non-routable and spoofed IP addresses because we want to discard those packets immediately without proceeding any further.
-We also introduce the **return** option for our **block** rule which will send an RST message to any host that tries to send out any packets with an IP addresss from <rfc6890>.
-Finally, we introduced the **egress** keyword on our **block return out**, which automatically finds the default route.
-This is often a cleaner method of specifying the way out, especially on larger networks.
+Here we introduce the **quick** keyword, which tells [PF](https://man.openbsd.org/pf) to execute the rule without any further processing of the ruleset.
+This is desirable for handling non-routable and spoofed IP addresses because we want those packets to be discarded immediately.
+We also introduce the **return** option for our **block** rule, which blocks outbound packets with a source address from <rfc6890>, but also sends an RST message to the host that made this attempt.
+Finally, we introduce the **egress** keyword on our **block return out** rule, which automatically finds the default route.
+This is often a cleaner method of finding the default route, especially on larger networks.

-Currently, we are only allowing **SSH** traffic on port 22 into our machine.
-In the future, if we need to open up some more ports, we simply add them into the list in our **pass in** rule.

 ## Step 6 - Summarize our progress

 We have a complete base ruleset that can serve as a formidable starting point for any new droplet.
 Our ruleset can easily be expanded, and our macros, lists, and tables enable us to easily incorporate additional parameters.
+Currently, we are only allowing **SSH** traffic on port 22 into our machine.
+In the future, if we need to open up some more ports, we simply add them into the list in our **pass in** rule.

 Here is our complete base ruleset:
 ```